OffchainLabs/arbitrum-classic/docs/Public_Testnet.md

 In order to deposit and withdraw Eth or tokens, visit https://bridge5.arbitrum.io.

-In order to start using the chain, you'll have deposit Eth from kovan so that you can pay for fees in L2.
-In order to get kovan Eth, use one of the standard faucets from https://github.com/kovan-testnet/faucet.
+In order to start using the chain, you'll have deposit Eth from Kovan so that you can pay for fees in L2.
+In order to get Kovan Eth, use one of the standard faucets from https://github.com/kovan-testnet/faucet.

 ## Interacting with the chain

-Once you've added the Arbitrum Testnet V5 network to metamask, you should be able to interact with the Arbitrum chain just like you would with Ethereum.
+Once you've added the Arbitrum Testnet V5 network to Metamask, you should be able to interact with the Arbitrum chain just like you would with Ethereum.

 The are a couple things to note on the Arbitrum chain.

 - Arbitrum uses an EIP-1559-like gas auction system so the gas price you list in your transaction is a bid, but the actual price may be lower
-- In order to do a ETH transfer through metamask, you must manually enter a higher gas limit than the default 21,000 gas.
+- In order to do a ETH transfer through Metamask, you must manually enter a higher gas limit than the default 21,000 gas.
 800,000 should work well
 - The majority of gas costs paid in the arbitrum chain go to pay for the cost of posting your transaction data to Ethereum

 ## Deploying your contracts